Jobseekers - residence rights

 • are actively looking for a job and

-• have a good chance of finding one
+• have a good chance of finding one.

 Always keep copies of your job applications, responses from potential employers, invitations for interviews and so on.